damienteo/WDI-Project-1-The-Fireman/README.md

 # WDI-Project-1-The Fireman
-The Fireman is a typing-based game, done as part of Project 1 under General Assembly Singapore's Wed Development Immersive.
+The Fireman is a typing-based game, done as part of Project 1 under General Assembly Singapore's Web Development Immersive.
 The project involves languages such as HTML, JavaScript, and CSS.

 # Instructions
 - Click on the 'Start Game' button for the game map to be displayed.